vaughanknouse/task-board-third-party-api/README.md

 ```

 ## Mock Up
-The following image shows the web application's appearance:
+The following images shows the web application's appearance:

 ![Shows image of how a user can start by adding a task in the application's modal dialogue by completing the form.](assets/images/Task-board-modal-dialogue-image.png)